control-toolbox/CTBenchmarks.jl/README.md

 - ***"TestParticle"*** : This file contains the execution of the particle problem.
 - ***"TestDuctedFan"*** : This file contains the execution of the ducted fan problem.
 - ***"TestOscillator"*** : This file contains the execution of the oscillator problem.
+- ***"TestElectricalVehicle"*** : This file contains the execution of the electrical vehicle problem.
 - ***"TestQuadrotorP2P"*** : This file contains the execution of the quadrotor point to point problem.
 - ***"TestQuadrotor1Obs"*** : This file contains the execution of the quadrotor one obstacle problem.
 - ***"TestSpaceShuttleOC"*** : This file contains the execution of the space shuttle problem with OptimalControl.